avgurov2000/supervised_cd/README.md

 ```
 Instructions for using it can be found <a href='https://github.com/pbrodka/mLFR-benchmark'>here</a>.

-For convenience, all these necessary networks are pre-generated and stored in the folder
+For convenience, all these necessary networks are pre-generated and stored in the folder:
 ```
 ./LFR_nets/
 ```